sunfounder/picar-x/docs/source/ezblock_remote_control.rst

 Bluetooth control page.
 By the way, you need to use the "Map" function to map the X-axis reading of the Joystick as a suitable angle.

+* `How to Use the Remote Control Function? <https://docs.sunfounder.com/projects/ezblock3/en/latest/remote.html>`_

 **TIPS**

 .. image:: img/block/sp210512_114004.png